 Criteria required for the position:

-– international law or human rights law;
+– university degree, preferably in international law or human rights law;

 – at least one year of relevant legal experience;